arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-conditions-upon-which-learning-depends/fluency-building-processes/how-fluency-is-acquired/conditions-which-may-affect-the-development-of-fluency.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "Conditions which may affect the development of fluency "
+title: 'Conditions which may affect the development of fluency '
-nav_order: Conditionswhichmayaffectthedevelopmentoffluency
-has_children: false
 ---
 # Conditions which may affect the development of fluency